coledi/favorite_leetcodes/README.md

 # favorite_leetcodes
-leetcodes that made me think and had cool underlying algorithms.
+leetcodes that made me think and have cool underlying algorithms.